xl9p/IoT-Clock-RoomMonitor/README.md

  ]
 }
 ```
-Will pass a number of arguments to the Docker container, as well as specify the mounts that are required for Git and for the ESP-IDF VSCode extension.
+Will pass a number of arguments to the Docker container, as well as specify the mounts that are required for **Git** and for the **ESP-IDF VSCode extension**.
 </details>

 ## Setup project using VSCode